Nauru Food Guide

 Gluten

-HIGH PREVALENCEWheat products are common in imported foods and modern Nauruan diet.
+HIGH PREVALENCEWheat is common in imported foods and across the modern Nauruan diet.

 COMMONLY FOUND IN: